 Check with a local university or community college to see if it offers any continuing education courses that will provide you with skills to help advance your career.
 Search for professional organizations you can join or conferences in your field — or a field you’re interested in — that you can attend.

 Or, use the money to start your own company.
-Your bonus could help you pay the fee to form a limited liability company, or LLC, create a business plan and build out a marketing strategy for your business, said Brandon Hayes, a certified financial planner and vice president of oXYGen Financial in Atlanta.
+Your bonus could help you pay the fee to form a limited liability company, or LLC, create a business plan and build out a marketing strategy for your business, said Brandon Hayes, a certified financial planner and managing director of oXYGen Financial in Atlanta.